 For Ashley, the main component of becoming a great SFMC Project Manager is excellent communication and ability to listen, both internally and externally.
 This helps with so many core responsibilities as a PM, from resourcing to setting initial expectations, effectively managing scope and budget, sprint planning and requirements gathering, mitigating issues and risks and approaching them appropriately when needed, and delivery.
 I’ve found it to be a single contributor that can make or break a successful project and relationship, and it’s one of the things I love most about being a Project Manager.

 The conclusion is that challenging and complex tasks make their work all the more exciting for project managers.
 Applying this to the Salesforce Marketing Cloud framework, you see that it always entails understanding the data.
 So, being a good SFMC project manager means knowing how data sets from various data sources work together.
 To deliver advanced journeys, you must fully understand how it all connects.
 So, keeping your data clean and integrating it right is paramount.
-Remember, learning to use SFMC does not require you to be overly technical, especially since DESelect Connect allows you to combine different data sources to Marketing Cloud without knowing how to code.
-To learn more about DESelect Connect, request a demo now.

 10 Skills to crush it as an SFMC Project Manager